thalescm/pubsub-extender/docs/poc.md

 ###<strong>In my tests I couldn't make a single flow with all messages in order...
 Either sending or not sending the ACK...</strong>

 ## Batching

+Really simple to make.
+You can send an array of messages when publishing and stablish a max number of messages to pull (Although this is not consisting every time.
+I've got examples where I had more than one message to pull, the maxResults was set to 10 and received only one message).

+- "A publish request can be at most 10MB in size.
+Individual messages can be as large as the request size limit allows.
+A publish call can have at most 1,000 messages in a single request."

+- "* @param {number} options.maxResults - Limit the amount of messages pulled."